Connect for Health Social Prescribing

 This service is right for you if you have a lung condition such as COPD, asthma or long Covid.
 Our Respiratory Community Connectors can:

-• Recommend community activities: These could be walking, singing or art groups that could improve your wellbeing, reduce breathlessness and boost your mental and physical health.
+- Recommend community activities that will support your lung health: These could be walking, singing or art groups that could improve your wellbeing, reduce breathlessness and boost your mental and physical health.

-• Connect you with others: Find other people in your area with breathing problems or similar interests.
+- Connect you with others: Find other people in your area with similar interests.

-• Match you to other support: Link with other services that meet your needs.
+- Refer you to other support to help manage your condition: Link with other services that meet your needs.

 Sign up for free wellbeing support in Suffolk